How do I know if my dog's nails are too long?

 So, how long is too long?
 If you can hear your dog's nails on the tile/wood floor as they walk around the house or on the cement/asphalt as you walk around the neighborhood, your dog's nails are too long.
 A dog should ALWAYS have more weight put onto the pad of the foot, as that is where the most cushion is.
 Unlike cats, dog nails do not retract and will cause significant gait difficulties if allowed to grow too long.

 Many people choose not to cut their own pet's nails due to not wanting to cause unnecessary pain.
 It's okay to not want to do the task yourself, but ultimately, you are not a responsible pet parent if you neglect getting the task done altogether.
 A pet's nails greatly affect the health of the joints and in the development of chronic tendon, ligament, and arthritic disorders.
-Your feet would hurt in high heels, and so do theirs with long nails!
+Your feet would hurt in high heels, and so do their feet with long nails!
 Imagine five years of never being able to take heels off.
 Ouch.

 The angle of a dog's paw to limb should ALWAYS be greater than 90 degrees.
 Why? because it stretches the tendons and ligaments in the back of the leg.
 Now, angle of the "wrist" joint varies based upon breed, but in general, the angle should be OPEN, not CLOSED.
 The flatter the foot, the more pain.
 The same is true in horses, humans, and any animal that walks on bony appendages.